rwblokzijl/Msc-thesis-EuroToken/thesis.md

 it.
 This is handled at the point of finalisation.
 The money simply goes to the receiver that finalised the transaction first.
 The other has to forfeit the received funds.
-At this point the network can still hold the sender responsible, tainting their reputation and not allowing them to transact off-line again.
+At this point the network can still hold the sender responsible, tainting their reputation and not allowing them to transact offline again.
 This can be achieved with a mechanism of occasional attestation from their gateway, that no double-spends have been detected in by this user in the past.

-This system can also be expanded to full disaster-proofing by allowing the receiver to off-line spend the money without having first finalised the transaction.
+This system can also be expanded to full disaster-proofing by allowing the receiver to offline spend the money without having first finalised the transaction.
 The second receiver of this money will then have to accept that they are on the line if either the first receiver or the original sender end up double spending.
 At this point the choice can be made to hold the first receiver